- The Office of Graduate Affairs

 Applied Behavior Analysis (ABA) is a natural science that involves the scientific study of learning and behavior.
 Behavior modification is not synonymous with behavior analysis.
 Behavior modification involves imposing changes to antecedents and consequences to change behavior, independent of understanding the causal mechanisms underlying the behavior.
 Behavior analysis involves systematic observation, comprehensive data collection, and manipulation of the environment to understand the causal mechanism of the behavior so that a function-based approach can be implemented.
 When we understand the causal mechanisms underlying behavior—or more simply put, when we understand why a behavior is occurring—we can develop more efficient, humane, and long-lasting interventions.

 Students enrolled in our MS in ABA program will learn how to effectively apply behavior-analytic procedures to solve behavioral problems of social importance and improve conditions for those who exhibit problematic behavior and skill deficits.
 The Behavior Analyst Certification Board® has approved the course sequence (asterisked below) as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Certification Examination®.
 Applicants will have to meet additional requirements to qualify.
+The Behavior Analyst Certification Board® has approved the practicum courses (double asterisked below) toward the experience requirements for eligibility to take the Board Certified Behavior Analyst Certification Examination®.
+Applicants may need to meet additional requirements to qualify.

 Applications of ABA are most commonly associated with special education and individuals diagnosed with developmental and intellectual disabilities (e.g., Autism Spectrum Disorders); however, ABA has diverse applications such as general education, organizational behavior management, behavioral pharmacology, and exercise and health.
 Our program is designed to provide a comprehensive overview of the science of learning across diverse applications and allow students to specialize in an area(s) of interest during their practicum experience.
 Our program is designed to both prepare students to effectively enter the workforce upon graduation and provide a strong foundation for students wishing to pursue doctoral work in behavior analysis.